CesiumGS/cesium/Documentation/Contributors/DocumentationGuide/README.md

     }
     // ...
 ```
-* Do not document exceptions for miss parameters; it is implicit in the `@param` tag because the parameter is not optional, e.g.,
+* Do not document exceptions for missing parameters; it is implicit in the `@param` tag because the parameter is not optional, e.g.,
 ```javascript
 /**
  * Computes a Matrix4 instance from a column-major order array.